Leafwing-Studios/asm-docs/docs/overview/thematics.md

 - Starcraft Zerg

 ## What's the emotional message we're trying to send?
+- nature is weird and wonderful
-- sustainability and robustness are key
+- enviromental sustainability and robustness are key
-- we should think carefully about our impact on the world
 - we can shape the world if we choose to, and build something worthwhile
 - the proper incentives and a light touch can create incredible systems

 # Constraints
+- no humans
+- no single, living characters
+- must be easily contrasted to Factorio
+- tiny scale
+- no brutal violence
+- enviromental storytelling only

 # Key Uncertainties
 - what art style are we looking for?
-- how do units animated?
+- how are units animated?
 - how 2D or 3D do we want our world to be?
 - why are the humans gone?
 - what did they leave behind?
-- how do other conspecifics feel about the player?
-Do they even exist?
 - how can we help players emotionally identify with the colony?
 - what do we call the overarching faction / collective / colony?
+- how do we handle massive distances? mini colonies with a limited map size that trade?